Best Value Faucets

 In any position other than far left or far right, the hot and cold water is mixed to varying degrees of warm water.

-This is "Moen motion" which has become the standard for all single-handle faucets, even those equipped with ceramic disc cartridges.
+This "Moen Motion," has become the worldwide standard for all single-handle faucets.

 No matter the style, source, brand, or manufacturer of a single-handle faucet, moving the handle up or back turns the water on.
 Down or forward turns it off.
 Right delivers cold water and left supplies hot water.

 No one has to relearn how to operate a new single-handle faucet each time they buy a new one.
-They all operate the exact same (Moen) way.
+They all operate the very same Moen way.

 Moen and (now just Pfister) were the first major faucet companies in the world to offer a lifetime warranty on their faucets.